 What is Dry Shampoo?

-The more accurate way to describe dry shampoo is as a fresh-scented powder or aerosol spray that absorbs the excess scalp oil (sebum) that makes hair look greasy.
+The more accurate way to describe dry shampoo is a fresh-scented powder or aerosol spray that absorbs the excess scalp oil (sebum) that makes hair look greasy.
 And it doesn’t need any water to do the job.

 Just as corn starch or baby powder absorbs excess moisture and keeps the skin dry after a shower, dry shampoo works in the hair to keep it looking healthy, bouncy, and voluminous for a couple of days between regular washings.